Sauna Benefits: Enhancing Physical and Mental Health

 4. Infrared Sauna: Far-infrared saunas (FIRS) use infrared light to directly heat the body, rather than warming the surrounding air.
 This results in a gentler, lower-temperature heat that penetrates deeper into the skin, providing similar benefits to traditional saunas with less intense heat and quicker recovery times.

-After researching sauna options, I purchased a Sunlighten infrared sauna for my personal use.
-I have been enjoying its benefits for many years.
+After researching sauna options, I purchased a Sunlighten infrared sauna for my personal use and have been enjoying its benefits for many years.

 Infrared saunas are also available in a portable blanket form.
-These personal saunas offer similar health benefits but are more affordable and space-efficient than walk-in models.
+These personal saunas offer similar health benefits but are less expensive and more space-efficient than walk-in models.

 My daughter loves her HigherDose Sauna Blanket!
 Click here to view the HigherDose Infrared Sauna Blanket on Amazon.
-Her review:
+My daughter's review:

 "Using the HigerDose sauna blanket helps my mental health in the way that it makes me feel calm and happy.
 It helps with sore muscles after workouts and improves my sleep.
 And my skin is glowing the next day!
 Love that I can use it while I watch a show!"